srImathE satakOpAya nama:

 thadhaham bhakthi upahruthamasnAmi prayathAthmana: ||

-- pathram … – He does not discriminate based on the offerings that were made (leaf, flower, fruit, water) but only the love in the heart towards him
+- pathram … – He does not discriminate based on the offerings which were made (leaf, flower, fruit, water) but only the love in the heart towards him

 - asnAmi – he accepts them as if they are the ones he is greatly longing for; it is also explained as – just like the devotee submits them while trembling with great love, emperumAn too accepts them while trembling with great love.